virgiawan/exseq/README.md

       );
       /**
        * #response
-       * Wrap your json response into exseq's json form by pass data value into `res.results`
+       * Wrap your json response into exseq's json format by pass data value into `res.results`
        * `affected` is integer
       */
       res.results = affected;